 By combining the two cancer treatments, the scientists behind the new research are hoping to get the “best of both worlds.”

 The treatment the team tested in the new study is the result of over 10 years of development.

-In 2009, a group led by corresponding study author Prof. David Mooney — Robert P. Pinkas Family Professor of Bioengineering at the Harvard John A. Paulson School of Engineering and Applied Sciences in Cambridge, MA — reported that they had developed an implantable cancer vaccine that showed promise in mouse models.
+In 2009, a group led by corresponding study author Prof. David Mooney — Robert P. Pinkas Family Professor of Bioengineering at the Harvard John A. Paulson School of Engineering and Applied Sciences in Cambridge, MA —

 The vaccine worked by combining tumor-associated antigens (TAAs), which provoke the body’s immune response, with adjuvants, which improve the effectiveness of the immune response.
 This results in a personalized cancer treatment that should be more effective.